Jack Bergman: Elections

 Bergman won the Republican primary in Michigan's 1st congressional district in August 2016.
-The district covers all of Michigan's Upper Peninsula and the northern part of the Lower Peninsula.
+The district covered all of Michigan's Upper Peninsula and the northern part of the Lower Peninsula.
 He defeated Democratic nominee Lon Johnson and Libertarian nominee Diane Bostow in the November general election.
 Bergman, who was elected to succeed retiring Republican Representative Dan Benishek, won 55% of the vote to Johnson's 40% and Bostow's 4%.

-Bergman was uncontested in the Republican primary in 2018, and was reelected against Democratic candidate Matthew Morgan with 56% of the vote.
-He was again uncontested in the 2020 primary, and defeated Democratic candidate Dana Ferguson in 2020 with 62% of the vote.
+Bergman ran uncontested in the Republican primary in 2018, and was reelected in the November general election defeating Democratic candidate Matthew Morgan with 56% of the vote.
+He again ran uncontested for the Republican nomination in the 2020 primary, and defeated Democratic candidate Dana Ferguson in 2020 with 62% of the vote.